-Join a tight-knit, supportive, and growing community of 1,100 Baltimore alumni and corps members who are having an impact on our local schools at every level.
+Join a tight-knit, supportive, and growing community of nearly 1,400 Baltimore alumni and corps members who are having an impact on our local schools at every level.

-Today corps members and alumni are teaching over a third of Baltimore’s students, like Meghan Riordan, who “fell in love” with teaching the moment she stepped into her classroom.
+Today corps members and alumni are teaching over a third of Baltimore’s students, like Berol Dewdney, who was named the 2022 Baltimore City Teacher of the Year.
 You will work with incredible students who we know are the next generation of Baltimore leaders.
-You’ll find a network of 26 alumni principals and assistant principals, like Najib Jammal, recognized for his leadership with a Heart of the School Award, and Dr. Taiisha Swinton Buck, named the Maryland Association of Secondary School Principals High School Principal of the Year in 2021 and highlighted on NBC with Al Roker.
+You’ll find a network of 29 alumni principals and assistant principals, like Najib Jammal, recognized for his leadership with a Heart of the School Award, and Dr. Taiisha Swinton Buck, named the Maryland Association of Secondary School Principals High School Principal of the Year in 2021 and highlighted on NBC with Al Roker.

 You’ll be inspired by innovative alumni who have created organizations and startups that are making a real difference in the lives of students every day: Tyler Mains, a recent medical school graduate and founder of MERIT, is helping students prepare for medical careers so they can contribute to better healthcare in their own neighborhoods; and Jess Gartner was recognized on Forbes’ 30 Under 30 for her work as CEO and founder of Allovue, helping education administrators connect spending to student outcomes.